A Weekend in Belfast – Vegan Guide

 Belfast is, in our opinion, an underrated destination.
 If you want to see a small city with incredibly nice people and lots of things to do, a (long) weekend in Belfast should satisfy your wanderlust.

-As some of you might know, we have relocated to Belfast for a few months, where Simone now works as a bartender and Alice studies and works remotely.
-We came here because we had a work opportunity, but it didn’t take us more than a weekend in Belfast to fall in love with the city!
+We have lived in Belfast for a few months, where Simone worked as a bartender and I studied and worked remotely.
+We came for a job opportunity, but it didn’t take us more than a weekend in Belfast to fall in love with the city!

-This guide is not reflecting all the things the city has to offer (we still need to check out a lot of things, including Game of Thrones and Giant Causeway Tours), but is about how you could spend a nice couple of days in Belfast, doing things and going places we have tested and approved!
+This guide is not yet reflecting all the things the city has to offer (as this post still needs to be updated with the magical Game of Thrones filming locations tour we went on, a few places to eat, beautiful street art locations and our trip to the beach and Portballintrae), but is about how you could spend a nice couple of days in Belfast, doing things and going places we have tested and approved!

 What to do in Belfast